codewriterbv/intellijidea-recent-project-organizer/README.md

 * Navigate to: Tasks → intellij → runIde
 * Right-click on runIde → Debug 'runIde'

 ## License

 Please read the [license](LICENSE) file.

 ## Credits

+Created by [Frank Delporte](https://www.linkedin.com/in/frankdelporte/) for [CodeWriter bv](https://codewriter.be/) as an open-source project.

 ## Donate